It is quite easy to get distracted by the noise about what makes it easy to maintain and enhance your website.

 Highlighter: When you use this tool, users can easily select content on your website and share on Facebook or Twitter in one click.

 Scroll box: This is my favourite of all the Sumo Me tools.
-It politely asks for email address in a non-intrusive popup when the user scrolls down the page.
+It politely asks for an email address in a non-intrusive popup when the user scrolls down the page.

 Image Sharer: When users hover over the images on your website, a popup enables them to share on social media sites in one click.